Takuya Murayama

-Takuya Murayama (村山 拓哉, Murayama Takuya) is a Japanese footballer who plays as a right winger for Israeli side Hapoel Acre of the Liga Leumit.
+Takuya Murayama (村山 拓哉, Murayama Takuya) is a Japanese former professional footballer who played as a right winger.

 Career

 He played at Kumiyama High School and Hannan University in Japan, before coming to Poland where, after playing half-season with Gwardia Koszalin, he joined Pogoń Szczecin and played three whole years with them.
 Next, he had a spell in Thailand where he played with Ratchaburi in 2016.

 In summer 2018 he was back in Europe, this time by signing with Serbian SuperLiga side FK Zemun.
 In January 2019 Murayama signed a contract with Hapoel Petah Tikva F.C. of the Israeli second tier league.